MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 **A. Create a Kiosk [Using the user interface](/mem/intune/configuration/kiosk-settings#create-the-profile)**

-When setting a Kiosk via Intune&#39;s UI take into consideration both the **User logon type** , and how the Kiosk profile configuration will be assigned.
+When setting a Kiosk via Intune's UI take into consideration both the **User logon type** , and how the Kiosk profile configuration will be assigned.
 The assignment determines which devices receive the configuration, same as other policies.
 Once a device has that policy, the User logon type determines if the user who logs in is presented with the Kiosk on the device.

 To add apps to your app, add them using their AUMID.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).